We recommend using Google Chrome to access the user interface.

 - - This button is displayed when the configuration does not contain pending changes.

-- The menu bar grants access to the available menus on the first navigation level.
-See the following chapters for further information on the individual menus.
+The menu bar also grants access to the available menus on the first navigation level (see the sections below for further information on the individual menus).

 The content area takes up the main part of the screen.
 The information displayed here depends on the selected menu item.

-At the top of the content area, you see the second navigation level of the selected menu item.
+At the top of the content area, you see the second and third navigation levels of the selected menu item, if applicable.

 Overview of the Menu Structure

-After successfully logging in, you reach the Analytics dashboards.
+After successfully logging in, you arrive at the Analytics dashboards.
 Here, you can find out what's going on in your network and start to dive into the depth of the network traffic.

-- Network Intelligence (information on interfaces, protocols and applications, flow direction, etc.)
+- Network (information on protocols and applications, source and destination IPs and countries, interfaces, etc.)